Frequently Asked Questions

 1. Finish the book.
 Nothing will ever teach you as much about writing a book as actually doing it, all the way to the end.

 2. Conflict is everything.
 In every single chapter, ask yourself, "Why can't they get together right now?"
-There should be a reason why a happy sending seems impossible right up until the resolution scene.
+There should be a reason why a happy ending seems impossible right up until the resolution scene. -

 My career took off when I quit chasing trends and doing what everyone else was doing, and started trusting my instincts about what felt right for me.
 My happiness level also went up.